Lublin Airport: Current facilities

 The need for an air terminus in Lublin, the 9th biggest city in Poland, has been felt for the better half of 20th century.
 In 2008, the project received €84.1 million financing backing from the European Union.
 Subsequently, the airport design competition was won by a Polish-Spanish consortium of SENER Ingeniería y Sistemas (engineering & master plan) and Warsaw-based architectural firm ARÉ (architecture).
 The architectural design was well received by the design community; however the fit and finish of the completed terminal building fell short of the winning proposal.
 The contract to build the runway was signed in August, 2011, with completion in late 2012.
 Operations commenced on December 17, 2012, with a Category I instrument landing system, which was later upgraded to a Category II system for low visibility operations.

 A Reuters special report in December 2014 highlighted Lublin Airport (along with Łódź and Rzeszów airports) as a target of inefficient EU subsidies with disappointing passenger numbers.

 In July 2016, Lufthansa announced the termination of its route from Frankfurt Airport to Lublin due to low demand by 29 October 2016 after only two years of service.

-In September 2015 WizzAir opened its base at Lublin Airport with one Airbus A320 Aircraft.
-In November 2017, the company announced that they will close its base in Lublin that resulted in terminating services to Doncaster Sheffield, Liverpool and Tel-Aviv in June 2018, decreasing frequency on the route to Oslo and further termination of service to Kiev Zhulyany and Stockholm Skvasta in late October 2018.

-In October 2018, EasyJet ended its only route from Lublin, a service to Milan Malpensa.
+In September 2015, Wizz Air opened its base at Lublin Airport with one Airbus A320.
+In November 2017, the company announced that they will close its base in Lublin that resulted in terminating services to Doncaster/Sheffield, Liverpool and Tel Aviv in June 2018, decreasing frequency on the route to Oslo and further termination of service to Kyiv and Stockholm in late October 2018.
+In October 2018, easyJet ended its only route from Lublin to Milan-Malpensa.

 In January 2021, the airport opened a small cargo facility.